ukitar1/ECMO_Sim/README.md

 Some assumptions made for simplicity:
 - dissolved oxygen component is neglected, which ignores about ~10% of total oxygen
 - Outlet saturation of membrane oxygenator is set at 100%

+Additionally, there's a Python script that does oxygen transfer model based on Vaslef paper from 1992